-Symptoms can occur 1 to 12 weeks after coming in contact with the disease causing bacteria.
+Symptoms can occur 1 to 12 weeks after coming in contact with the bacteria.

-- Sores in the anal area in about half of the cases.
+- Sores in the anal area (in about half of cases)

-- Small, beefy-red bumps appear on the genitals or around the anus.
+- Small, beefy-red bumps on the genitals or around the anus

 In its early stages, it may be hard to tell the difference between donovanosis and chancroid.